ChaseStruse/ChaseStruse/README.md

 Currently I have worked professionally using: React, Angular, C# .Net, and SQL

-In my free time I have used: C++, Python, and Swift
+In my free time I have used: Rust, Python, and Swift

 ### Currently working on? 👷‍♂️